lucifer5094/luciverse/public/certificates/README.md

-# Certificate Placeholder Files
+# Certificate Files

 This directory contains certificate files that can be downloaded from the achievements page.

-## Available Certificates:
+## Instructions:
-- python-certification.pdf
-- react-certification.pdf
-- aws-certification.pdf
+Add your actual certificate PDF files here and reference them in your achievements data.

-Note: These are placeholder files.
-Replace with actual certificate PDFs.
+Note: Replace this README with your actual certificate files when ready.